 Do not attempt to replace the non-rechargeable coin-cell battery.
-Replacement of the battery must be done by a Lenovo-authorized repair facility or a Lenovo-authorized technician.
+Replacement of the battery must be done by a Lenovo-authorized repair facility or technician.

 The Lenovo-authorized repair facilities or technicians recycle Lenovo batteries according to local laws and regulations.